doochik/FlashBlockNotifier/README.md

 Last param "removeBlockedSWF" (default is true) tells FlashBlockNotifier to remove or not to remove blocked swf object from DOM.

-Event object in callbackFn has new property "__fbn" which means "is swf can't load because of flashblock".
+Event object in callbackFn has new property "__fbn" which means "swf can't load because of flashblock".